gdbooks/3DCollisions/Chapter1/point_on_plane.md

 The resulting number is what we care about.

 * If it is 0, the point is on the plane
-* If it is positive,
+* If it is positive, the point is in front of the plane
-* If it is negative,
+* If it is negative, the point is behind the plane